Winter City: The Winter Cities Institute

-Northern communities or “winter cities” have great opportunities to mitigate negative effects of the winter season while reinforcing the many positive aspects to create a vibrant, sustainable and livable environment for a prosperous future.
+Northern communities or "winter cities" have great opportunities to mitigate negative effects of the winter season while reinforcing the many positive aspects to create a vibrant, sustainable and livable environment for a prosperous future.
 The sustainability of winter cities requires a creative approach that addresses the problems of snow and cold while enhancing the advantages, opportunities and beauty of the winter season.
-A positive approach benefits the attitudes of residents, and bolsters the community's ability to attract new business and residents.
+A positive approach benefits the attitudes of residents and bolsters the community's ability to attract new businesses and residents.

-The mission of the Winter Cities Institute is to provide information, resources and networking opportunities for those who desire to make northern communities more livable and sustainable.
+The mission of the Winter Cities Institute is to provide information, resources, policy, academic articles and design opportunities for those who desire to make northern communities more livable and sustainable.
 Their goal is to be the best source for information, research, reports, plans and news about winter cities from around the northern world, focusing on how to make the best of the winter season.

-The membership includes architects, planners, landscape architects, engineers, elected and appointed city officials, parks and recreation professionals, economic developers, and community leaders and activists interested in learning new approaches and exchanging success stories.

-The Winter Cities Institute website offers a vast collection of materials about winter cities.
-A selection of resource materials is provided at no cost, however, membership provides access to the large library of the Winter Cities Institute.
+In 2024, the Winter Cities Institute was relocated to the University of Alberta, where it is now housed within the Winter Cities Hub in the School of Urban and Regional Planning.
+This transition, coordinated with the conclusion of the City of Edmonton’s 10-year Winter Strategy operational budget, marks the beginning of a new chapter.
+The Institute’s next phase focuses on fostering deeper collaboration with planners, architects, and designers to embed winter considerations into every aspect of urban development.

+This forward-looking approach is strengthened by its integration into the University of Alberta, a renowned research institution and thriving urban laboratory.
+The university’s leadership in winter city innovation positions it as an ideal home for the Institute, enabling enhanced collaboration with the City of Edmonton to transform the city into a “living lab” for winter urban innovation.
+This partnership offers a unique opportunity to develop practical, climate-resilient solutions for cold-climate urban living, solidifying Edmonton and the University of Alberta as global leaders in winter city research and development.

+The Winter Cities Institute is run by Dr. Robert Summers at the University of Alberta.
+Members of the WCI include Danielle Soneff as the lead project coordinator, Kristoff Van Assche as an academic contributor, Patrick Coleman as the legacy contributor, and Madeleine Stout as the City of Edmonton contributor.